(The Right Kind of) Knowledge is Power

 If you are traveling to perform, take the time to learn something about the place you’re visiting – local lore, important events, the city’s claim to fame.
 Even knowing something about the local sports teams can build a connection with an audience.

 Chris Thile, from American National Public Radio’s live weekly variety show, Live from Here, does an excellent job of connecting with diverse audiences across the United States.
 He tells inside jokes, refers to places and things as a local would, expresses admiration for the things that make the local community proud.
 He seems to know and care about his audience (despite playing in a different city every week), and his audience loves him for it.

-If you are performing at home, spend some time thinking about the audience you will be performing for and the kinds of things that may interest them.
+If you are performing at home, spend some time thinking about the audience you will be performing for and the kinds of things that may interest them – especially in a non-traditional venue full of their fans.
 Research the pieces you’ll present with an eye towards trivia that would captivate non-musicians.
 Keep it relatable.

 Knowledgeable people are attractive, but only if they’re knowledgeable about things we care about.
 Put in the effort to discover what those things are for your audience and you will be rewarded with a loyal following.